Connect with others who understand.

 • Feelings of restlessness and inability to relax

 Panic disorder is an anxiety disorder involving panic attacks.
-These attacks can last for several minutes, bringing out sudden waves of panic, loss of control, and fear — even when there’s no real threat.
+These attacks can last several minutes, bringing out sudden waves of panic, loss of control, and fear — even when there’s no real threat.
 Those with panic disorder find themselves worrying about when they may have another panic attack, and they may go out of their way to avoid triggers.
 It’s possible to have panic attacks without being diagnosed with panic disorder.
-Studies show that around 15 percent of people with bipolar 1 disorder have panic disorder as well.

 Symptoms of a panic attack include: